VDSS & the Virginia Social Services System

 About the Division

-This unit provides funding to enhance the quality, affordability, and supply of child care available to Virginia's families.
+This division provides funding to enhance the quality, affordability, and supply of child care available to Virginia's families.
 Child care programs are child-centered, family-focused services that support the family goals of economic self-sufficiency and child development by providing substitute parental care, protection, guidance, and early childhood education.Toward this end, policies and service strategies are designed to meet the following goals:

 - To provide low-income families with the financial resources to find and afford quality child care for their children